Cadbury: Advertising

 The signature logo as displayed at Cadbury World in Bournville, England.
 In 1905 the company chose purple as it was Queen Victoria's favourite colour.

 The Cadbury script logo is derived from the signature of William Cadbury, the founder's grandson, in 1921.
 It was adopted as the worldwide logo in the 1970s.
 Adopting purple as the company's colour in 1905 to honour Queen Victoria who had died four years prior, Cadbury famously trademarked purple for chocolates with registrations in 1995 and 2004.
 However, the validity of these trademarks is the matter of an ongoing legal dispute following objections by Nestlé.

 In 1928, Cadbury's introduced the "glass and a half" slogan to accompany the Cadbury Dairy Milk bar, to advertise the bar's higher milk content.
 The Creme Egg slogan, "How do you eat yours?", inviting people to think about how they eat their eggs, was introduced in 1985.
 The brand has used immersive experiential marketing campaigns which include a Double Decker fun bus, Joy Generator machine and pop-up cafes.
 Cadbury has had famous names on their products, such as a Paddington Bear-branded chocolate bar in 1977, and Spice Girls-branded chocolate (chocolate bars, selection boxes, Easter Eggs) at the height of their 1990s success.
+A 60-second advertisement for Cadbury's Drinking Chocolate was the second advert ever to air on British television, following Gibbs SR Toothpaste in the first ITV advert break on 22 September 1955.

 1890 advertisement in the British weekly Illustrated Sporting and Dramatic News.

 Four commercials for Cadbury products on British television featured in the top 50 of Channel 4's 2000 UK poll of the "100 Greatest Adverts".
 Cadbury Flake, featuring Flake Girl from 1959 onward, was ranked 26th, Cadbury Dairy Milk Fruit & Nut, featuring the slogan "Everyone's a fruit and nutcase" from 1977 onward, sung by comedian Frank Muir, ranked 36th, Fry's Turkish Delight, with the slogan "Full of Eastern Promise" from 1957 onward, which included model Jane Lumb, ranked 37th, and Cadbury Milk Tray (which since 1968 has been advertised by the 'Milk Tray Man', a tough James Bond–style figure who undertakes daunting 'raids' to secretively deliver a box of Milk Tray chocolates to a lady), the "Avalanche" advert where he races ahead of it to deliver the chocolates, ranked 48th.
 The 2007 Gorilla television commercial promoting Cadbury Dairy Milk – featuring Phil Collins "In the Air Tonight" – won numerous awards, including Gold at the British Television Advertising Awards in 2008.

 Every year Cadbury also launches a Secret Santa campaign which features offline and online advertisements.
 The brand also tours the UK's major cities encouraging people to anonymously give their loved ones a free chocolate bar.
 Cadbury has specifically designed booths for the occasion but in 2020 due to the COVID-19 pandemic the campaign was done virtually.